 All proceeds benefit research programs adjudicated through the Scientific Advisory Board of the Parkinson Society Canada.

 Read about our Grant Recipients.

 A message from our Emcee Jeanne Beker

 My dear mother, Bronia Beker, was diagnosed with Parkinson’s about a decade ago.
 At the time, we knew precious little about the potential ravages of the disease, but certainly learned more than we wanted over the past ten years.
 It was heartbreaking to see my brilliant, “Energizer Bunny” of a mum slowly succumb to Parkinson’s, as she gallantly tried to fight one of the toughest battles imaginable.
 My mother was a Holocaust survivor after all.
 And though she was fortunate enough to be under the care of one of the best neurologists – Toronto’s brilliant Dr. Tony Lang – this cruel disease took its toll.

-My beloved mum passed away last May, at the age of 94.
+My beloved mum passed away in May 2015, at the age of 94.
 It was her time.
 But her indomitable spirit lives on.
 Since the very first “Porridge for Parkinson’s” breakfast, my mum delighted in attending, charmed to be able to meet and chat with others who were dealing with Parkinson’s, and very keen on learning more about the research progress that was being made.
 While I doubt she thought there’d be a cure in her lifetime, she certainly had hope that there’d be one in mine.
 This year, it gave me special pleasure—and great honour—to emcee this wonderful event.
-I know my mum will was watching….
+I know my mum was watching….

 Our Latest News